RouninMedia/link-rel-social-profile/README.md

   "author": [
     {
       "@type" : "Role",
-      "Name" : "I don't know what this is supposed to be", "roleName" : "Guest Author",
+      "name" : "I don't know what this is supposed to be", "roleName" : "Guest Author",
       "author": {
         "@type": "Person",